jasonwhite/button/README.md

 Brilliant Build is designed such that it can solve all of these problems.
 However, time will tell if this is actually true in practice.

+## Features

+ * Fast and correct incremental builds.
+ * Very general.
+Does not make any assumptions about the structure of your project.
+ * Detects and displays cyclic dependencies.
+ * Detects race conditions (i.e., when multiple tasks output to the same file).
+ * Deletes output files that no longer get built.

 ## Quick Example